-It is safest not to regularly drink more than 14 units per week.
+You are safest not to drink regularly more than 14 units per week.
 This is to keep health risks from drinking alcohol to a low level.

-If someone does drink as much as 14 units week it is best to spread this evenly across the week.
+If you do drink as much as 14 units week it is best to spread this evenly across the week.

-Question 8: A majority of the alcohol a person drinks is broken down by the liver.
+Question 8: The majority of the alcohol you drink is broken down by the liver.